-Regulation of Animal Drugs and Feeds.
+Regulation of Animal Drugs and Feeds

 Under the FFDCA, FDA's Center for Veterinary Medicine regulates the manufacture and distribution of drugs and feeds for animals.
 Drugs are used in food-producing animals to treat and prevent animal diseases and to improve growth rates, such as with antibiotics.
 If unapproved or used improperly, they can compromise human food safety.
-Another regulatory example affecting producers is FDA's rule prohibiting the use of cattle origin materials in animal feeds, aimed at preventing the spread of bovine spongiform encephalopathy (BSE, or "mad cow disease"); though rare, a human form of BSE can be contracted if infected tissues are consumed.15
+Another regulatory example affecting producers is FDA's rule prohibiting the use, in animal feeds, of materials of ruminant origin.
+This rule is aimed at preventing the spread of bovine spongiform encephalopathy (BSE, or "mad cow disease"); though rare, a human form of BSE can be contracted if infected tissues are consumed.16